jwardsmith/Blue-Team-Scripts/Incident Response/SPL Cheat Sheet.md

 ### Where

-- Act as a filter on search results
+- Act as a filter on search results to compare two different fields

 ```
 index=web